 Hoover Dam, completed in 1933, was an engineering marvel, requiring more than 3 million cubic yards of concrete to harness the power of the Colorado River and generate 4 billion kilowatt-hours (kWh) of energy.
 Wind turbine foundations require concrete, but more isn’t always better.
 To generate the same kWh of energy as Hoover Dam, wind turbines supported on traditional gravity spread foundations would require twice as much concrete – more than 6 million cubic yards.
-Terracon’s second-generation pier foundation (G2P Foundation) can generate the same amount of energy as Hoover Dam with nearly half the concrete – about 1.7 million cubic yards.
+Terracon’s second-generation pier foundation can generate the same amount of energy as Hoover Dam with nearly half the concrete – about 1.7 million cubic yards.

 The behavior of the pier foundation is different from the traditional gravity spread foundation used to support wind turbines.
 The pier foundation resists the applied horizontal loads and overturning moment mainly by the passive horizontal resistance of the soil that surrounds the pier and by soil bearing capacity on the base of the pier.
 The addition of the collar further enhances the resistance capacity of the pier by creating a zone of improved ground directly around the upper portion of pier, reducing movement at the surface.